 Your products and services are only as good as your ability to market them to the people who need it.
-To that end, consider creating a customer profile, namely a detailed description of your target client.
+A customer profile template lets you find out what you need to know to create your target customer profiles.

-You might have several customer profile template models depending on how diverse your customer base it.
-When you create customer profile template models, you identify the needs and desires of your target audience and can use those to influence your marketing strategy.
+You might use several customer profile templates depending on how diverse your customer base is.
+The goal?
+Identify the needs and desires of your target audience and use those to influence your marketing strategy.

 - Pain points